JonathanFerreira/todo-list-vue-js/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 # todo-list-vue-js
-Lista de tarefas utilizando Vue.js
+A simple todo-list using Vue.js